Shriya Saran: Early career (2001–2003)

-Career fluctuations (2004–07)
+Career fluctuations (2004–2007)

 In 2004, Saran acted in two Telugu and two Hindi films, including Arjun and Nenunnanu, where she played a student in classical singing.
 She had ten 2005 releases, nine of which were Telugu films, the most notable for her being Chatrapathi.
 There she appeared opposite Prabhas and earned her first nomination for the Filmfare Best Telugu Actress Award.
 Meanwhile, she tried to make her comeback in Tamil with Mazhai,a remake of the Telugu film Varsham, where she reprised the role done by Trisha in the original.
 Neither the movie nor her performance were received well.
 Also in 2005, she appeared as one of only three characters in the film Mogudu Pellam O Dongodu, which was about a married couple's first night together, and made a guest appearance in a children's film called Bommalata, which won the National Film Award for Best Feature Film in Telugu.
 Saran's only lead role in 2006, excluding three special appearances, was in the Tamil film Thiruvilayadal Arambam.

 In 2007, she was chosen to play the lead female role opposite Rajinikanth in S. Shankar's Sivaji: The Boss after Aishwarya Rai rejected the role due to busy schedules. which was the most expensive Indian film at that time.
 R.G.
-Vijayasarathy wrote in his review for Rediff that, aside from her beauty, Saran "proves that she can act too".
+Vijayasarathy wrote in his review for Rediff.com that, aside from her beauty, Saran "proves that she can act too".
 Her performance earned her a South Scope Style Award for Best Tamil Actress, her first award win, and a nomination at the Vijay Awards.
 The role made her a star in the south Indian film industry.
 During this phase of her career, she made several special appearances in item numbers, including in the films Devadasu, Munna, and Tulasi.

 Also in 2007, Saran made her comeback in Hindi cinema with Awarapan, which was a joint production between India and Pakistan.
 She played a Muslim woman and had to learn Urdu.
 This was her fourth Hindi film, but the others had failed to make any impact.
 Sanjay Ram, writing for Business of Cinema, gave the film 2.5 of 5 stars and said that Saran provided a brief, compelling performance.
 Saran later said that the film strengthened her conviction that all religions are equal.
 Later that year she appeared in one more Tamil film, Azhagiya Tamil Magan, opposite Vijay.
 Though critics exalted her looks, her performance received mixed reviews, with one reviewer, Nandhu Sundharam of Rediff, going so far as to say that her "acting is as bad as her looks are good".
 That same year Saran made a special appearance in a scene in the Kannada film Arasu.
 She appeared in six films in 2007 in four languages.